pymc-devs/pytensor/doc/extending/creating_an_op.rst

 ..
 The first two methods in the :class:`Op` are relatively boilerplate: ``__eq__``
 .. and ``__hash__``.
 ..
-When two :class:`Op`\s are equal, Pytensor will merge their outputs if they are applied to the same inputs.
+When two :class:`Op`\s are equal, PyTensor will merge their outputs if they are applied to the same inputs.
 ..
 The base class says two objects are equal if (and only if)
 .. they are the same object.
 ..
 Writing these boilerplate definitions ensures that the logic of the equality comparison is always explicit.